Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ### `/Bin/`

-This folder will contain the scripts developed from August to December 2019.
-At this moment I only have one script.
+This folder will contain scripts.

 * `Transformation_to_vcf.sh`.- transformation of ped and map files to vcf.
+* `SIF_Prediction.sh`.- to run the SIFT 4G annotator.
+* `Plot_class.R`.- plots SIFT Predictions results.

 ### `/Meta/`